JackyShaw1/miniapp-alipay/README.md

 # miniapp-alipay
-this is vz mini-alipay demo
+this is vz miniapp-alipay demo